Sleeping on an Incline – A Guide on Benefits and Possible Side Effects

 As mentioned, resting on an angle could improve sleep apnea and snoring, and it may also help with other breathing disorders.

-While inclined beds may sound appealing for adults with certain medical and health conditions, new parents should not consider them for babies.
-According to the American Academy of Pediatrics (AAP), inclined baby sleepers can increase the chances of a child’s airways compressing, which could lead to suffocation.
-For babies, sleeping on their back on a firm, flat surface is best.
+While inclined beds may sound appealing for adults with certain medical and health conditions, new parents should not consider them for babies.8 This is because inclined baby sleepers can increase the chances of a child’s airways compressing, which could lead to suffocation.
+Instead, babies should sleep on their back on a firm, flat surface.

-Adults at a higher risk of blood clots should consult with their doctor before using Inclined Bed Therapy.
-This is because the elevated position is similar to sleeping while seated, which is known to increase one’s chance of developing deep vein thrombosis.
+Adults at a higher risk of blood clots should consult with their doctor before using inclined bed therapy.
+This is because the elevated position is similar to sleeping while seated, which can increase a person’s chance of developing deep vein thrombosis.9

 Frequently Asked Questions